leon4rd/test/README.md

-## I'm practicing for a bug-eating contest and I've got butterflies in my stomach.
+## A police officer caught two kids playing with a firework and a car battery.
+He charged one and let the other one off.